 Topical CBD products are intended to be applied directly to the skin as needed in order to reap their therapeutic benefits.
-These products come in several forms, such as balms, lotions, creams, salves, oils, and even adhesive patches.
+These products come in several forms, such as CBD balms, lotions, creams, salves, oils, CBD ointment, and even adhesive CBD patches.

 The endocannabinoid system (ECS) includes receptor throughout all peripheral organ systems, and applying CBD transdermally is perhaps the most effective way to reach the endocannabinoid receptors in the skin.
 This is especially important, since the ECS has been shown to regulate allergic reactions, as well as promote healthy hair and skin cell growth.